apache/flink/docs/internals/general_arch.md

 ## Projects and Dependencies

 The Flink system code is divided into multiple sub-projects.
-The goal is to reduce the number of dependencies that a project implementing a Flink progam needs, as well as to faciltate easier testing of smaller sub-modules.
+The goal is to reduce the number of dependencies that a project implementing a Flink program needs, as well as to faciltate easier testing of smaller sub-modules.

 The individual projects and their dependencies are shown in the figure below.